tsgautier/node-majic/README.md

 * lodash: '_'

 ## Automajic source scanning
-After including dependencies from package.json, majic will will autoscan any files in the ./config, ./src/lib and ./src/main directories (this is configurable).
+After including dependencies from package.json, majic will autoscan any files in the ./config, ./src/lib and ./src/main directories (this is configurable).

 Due to the asynchronous and promise based dependency chains, your application will start in whatever order your dependencies are available, as fast as they are available.